 1. Make sure all engine mechanical and other systems not related to the electronic control system are operating properly.
+(See ENGINE TROUBLESHOOTING later in this section.)

 NOTE: Diagnostic gauge (A) uses the menu key (B) to access various engine functions, two arrow keys (C) to scroll through the engine parameter list and view the menu list, and an enter key (D) for selecting highlighted items.